vamsi-bhavani/vb-aws-course/2. AWS EC2/README.md

 **Common Use Cases:**
 1. **Retrieve Instance Information**: Such as instance ID, IP address, AMI ID, or region.
 2. **Dynamic Configuration**: Use metadata to configure the instance dynamically based on its environment.
-3. **IAM Role Credentials**: Access temporary security credentials for AWS services when using an instance profile (IAM role).

 **Example Metadata Categories:**
 - `ami-id`: AMI ID of the instance.